bcmichael/RNMR-Docs/docs/command/full_command.md

 `GB` always sets the buffer IDIMX parameter to the direction 1 dimension; IDIMX specifies which dimension of a multidimensional source record is currently stored in the buffer.
-Thus, `GB` marks the buffer as containing data from direction 1 of "rec".
+Thus, `GB` marks the buffer as containing data from direction 1 of rec.

 When a new record is read into a processing buffer by `GB`, RNMR checks the nucleus assigned to each synthesizer in the disk archive.
 For each synthesizer with an assigned nucleus, RNMR defines (or redefines) the table entry for that nucleus with its reference frequency and PPM to Hz conversion factor as stored in the disk archive.
 Note that if the archive contains one or more nucleus entries which are already in the current RNMR nucleus table or if the nucleus table is full, RNMR will redefine `NUC UNKN` with the nucleus parameters stored with the disk archive.
 For each synthesizer, the buffer frequency table is initialized with all values marked as undefined (\*) and the buffer inherits the nucleus, offset, and phase sense (SR flag) assigned to that synthesizer.
 Other hardware acquisition parameters (e.g. `PWR`, `GAIN`, `DW`, etc.) are inherited by the buffer without change so that the user may list the parameters for a given blocked record by entering `GB` then `LP`.
 Note that the title entries for each record store the values of only the first eight pulses, delays, and loops, so the values of P 9 through P 16, etc. will not be transferred to the buffer's parameter table and will not be printed out by `LP`.
 However, the values of all 32 PP flags are stored on disk and are transferred by `GB`.
 The parameters stored with a given blocked record are set when the first block is stored using `SB` and are not updated or augmented as additional blocks are written to disk.
 Thus, when `LP` lists the parameters of a blocked record, the parameters reported may not be correct for blocks other than the first stored block.

-Whether record "rec" has already been read into buffer "buf" or not, RNMR sets the observe (direction 1) synthesizer number of the buffer equal to the corresponding value for the record.
+Whether record rec has already been read into buffer buf or not, RNMR sets the observe (direction 1) synthesizer number of the buffer equal to the corresponding value for the record.
 When a new record is read into the buffer, the software acquisition parameters (e.g. `NAMD`, `NA`, `NWAIT`, etc.) are transferred from the source record to the buffer parameter table. `GB` always updates the buffer to reflect the archive record's first direction size, domain, time or frequency scale, and dimension, and phase and scale factors.
 After the data is read from the archive record to the processing buffer, the active size of the buffer becomes the size of the record.
-As each block is successfully transferred from record REC to buffer `BUF`, RNMR sets the block read pointer to the number of the block just read.
-This pointer indicates the "current" block of a given record and may be set as desired manually with the command `PTRB`.
-Upon successful completion, `GB` updates the current read record pointer (as displayed and set by `PTRA`) to "rec" and updates the display if processing buffer "buf" is currently visible.
+As each block is successfully transferred from record rec to buffer `BUF`, RNMR sets the block read pointer to the number of the block just read.
+This pointer indicates the current block of a given record and may be set as desired manually with the command `PTRB`.
+Upon successful completion, `GB` updates the current read record pointer (as displayed and set by `PTRA`) to rec and updates the display if processing buffer buf is currently visible.
 ## GBLARG
 Set value of global argument